CSCfi/csc-user-guide/docs/data/sensitive-data/sd_connect.md

 Questions:
-- DO we mention Chromes works better?
+- DO we mention Chromes, works better?
 - Objects: in the defilition?
 - all the actiosn can be done just with files but now with folders.
+- some discrepancies in SD Connect nomenclature
+- Account is missleading. because if you change project it changes.
+It should be name project ID
+- could this one day become a link? (like MyCSC)?